-Social distancing requirements during the COVID-19 pandemic created significant challenges for our long-standing charity partners.
-Volunteering declined tangibly, as did food and monetary donations.
-Many charities could no longer serve their communities, including vulnerable populations; some even faced closure.
-We responded with a CSR COVID-19 relief campaign and invited staff to take part in a walkathon, the CSR #NotAlone campaign, where the aggregated number of steps was converted into a monetary value and contributed to charities supporting young people's mental health.
-In total, 144 employees achieved over 14 million steps in 15 days, and thereby raised funds to support the Global Peace Foundation in serving the Orang Asli youths in three areas namely, Social Emotional Awareness and Development, Digital Access and Vocational Skills Development, and Youth Engagement through Sports.
+In line with Deutsche Bank's Born to Be program, we supported the Global Peace Foundation in serving the Orang Asli youths in three areas namely, Social Emotional Awareness and Development, Digital Access and Vocational Skills Development, and Youth Engagement through Sports and Recreation.
 The goal is to improve the youths' self-esteem and sense of identity as Orang Asli and improve access to new opportunities and employability.